Luke Hughes (baseball): Minnesota Twins

 He was then signed to the Minnesota Twins early 2002.
 He debuted professionally a year later with the GCL Twins, reaching base safely in 19 straight games at one point.
 He was named to the Gulf Coast League All-Star team at third base.

 In 2004, he moved to the Elizabethton Twins and played second base.

 After two seasons with the New Britain Rock Cats and appearances for the 2007 and 2008 Eastern League All-Star team, he was promoted to AAA with the Rochester Red Wings.
 He also played in the 2008 All-Star Futures Game and was the only Australian that played for the World team.

 On April 24, 2010, he was called up to the Minnesota Twins Major League roster as Nick Punto was sent to the DL.

 On April 28, 2010 he debuted for the Twins at third base.
 In his first Major League at bat he hit a home run against Detroit Tigers pitcher Max Scherzer.
 In comparison, hitting a first at bat home run is twice as rare as throwing a no-hitter.
 Hughes' home run was calculated to have gone 360 feet.
 He is the 106th person in MLB history to homer in his first major league at-bat dating back to 1855 (less than once per season: .68), and was the 2nd to do so during the 2010 season (the first was Jason Heyward).
 Six other Twins have homered in their first at-bat: Rick Renick (1968), Dave McKay (1975), Gary Gaetti (1981), Andre David (1984), and Eddie Rosario (2015).

 Oakland Athletics

 On April 22, 2012, he was claimed off of waivers by the Oakland Athletics to make room on the Twins roster for RHP Jason Marquis.
 However, 8 days later, Hughes was designated for assignment when Brandon Inge was signed.
 Hughes was 1–13 in 4 games with Oakland while striking out 6 times.
 He was released on 17 July.

 Toronto Blue Jays

 On August 1, 2012, the Toronto Blue Jays signed Hughes and assigned him to their AAA affiliate Las Vegas 51s, playing 28 games and hitting .314/.392/.543 in his final stint of affiliated baseball.

 Lancaster Barnstormers

-Partway through the 2015 season, Hughes joined the Lancaster Barnstormers of the Atlantic League of Professional Baseball and finished out the season with the club, hitting .240/.308/.422 in 78 games with 12 homeruns.
+On June 8, 2015, Hughes signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball and finished out the season with the club, hitting .240/.308/.422 in 78 games with 12 homeruns.